 Recovery and Results

 As with any plastic surgery procedure, it will be very important that patients follow the directions of their surgeons very closely.
 There will be some initial pain and swelling following the liposuction aspect of the procedure.
 Therefore, patients should be prepared to take several days off of work in order to devote time to their recovery.
 Additionally, patients will need to be careful of how they treat their face (in fact, some sleeping instructions may be administered by your plastic surgeon—it’s important to follow those instructions).

 It may take several weeks for the new fat to “take” to its new home in your face.
 With any fat graft procedure, a certain amount of the fat will simply be reabsorbed into the body.
 Surgeons design the procedure and recovery to work cohesively in order to ensure as much of the fat takes as possible.
 Once it does, and once any swelling subsides, you will be able to see and appreciate the final results.
 Contrary to popular belief, fat graft procedure are effectively permanent, meaning you will not have to come in for periodical maintenance injections.
 Your final results will stick with you!

 Most patients are amazed at the results from these procedures, as they see the volume in their face revitalized.
 Indeed, adding volume to the face can eliminate lines and wrinkles, and return a youthful, radiant glow to the overall face.
 As a result, facial fat graft patients experience an increase in confidence, self-esteem, and, often, quality of life.

 If you would like to discuss facial fat graft options with the New Jersey plastic surgeons at East Coast Advanced Plastic Surgery.
-With locations in Ridgewood, Hoboken, and Englewood, NJ, no matter where you are on the east coast, we can help you achieve the cosmetic transformation you’re looking for.
+With locations in Ridgewood, Hoboken, and Livingston, NJ, no matter where you are on the east coast, we can help you achieve the cosmetic transformation you’re looking for.
 Contact us today to schedule a confidential consultation.